WuOmicsLab/NUWA/README.md

                     markers = my.markers, # Provided proteins of interest
                     )
 ```
-`res_nuwams` is a list including an expression matrix after abundance inference of missing markers, and additional matrices used to evaluate the inference accuracy.
+Function output `res_nuwams` is a list including an expression matrix after abundance inference of missing markers, and additional matrices used to evaluate the inference accuracy.

-<b>Note</b>: NUWAmsonly infers abundance for markers having a co-expression network.
+<b>Note</b>: NUWAms only infers abundance for markers having a co-expression network.

 (**b**) Run `NUWAms` uing the marker co-expression networks, bulit using user provided training datasets (e.g. multiple datasets for a specific cancer type).
 An additional step is then needed to  build co-expression networks, by running function `buildNetwork`.